artica/website/_posts/blog/2011-03-22-special-announcement.markdown

 title: "Special Announcement!"
 categories: blog
 excerpt: "We\'ve been talking of him a lot...
 Called him names, showing road trips and always trying to convince you to pre-order..."
 longexcerpt: "We\'ve been talking of him a lot...
-Called him names, showing road trips and always trying to convince you to pre-order...Any ideia of what we\'re talking about?"
+Called him names, showing road trips and always trying to convince you to pre-order...
+Any ideia of what we\'re talking about?"
 thumbnail: /assets/thumbs/2011-03-22-special-announcement-1.jpg
 frontimage: /assets/images/2011-03-22-special-announcement-1.jpg
 ---